cityofaustin/Residential-Permitting/_projects/interior-remodel/review.md

 After submitting your application, you enter into the review process.
 During review, you and the city work together to make sure your plans are:

 * Up to code,
-* Safe for you, your guests, and your neighbors,
+* And safe for you, your guests, and your neighbors.
-* And long-lasting.

 ---